Raghavvram/ds-ml-dl-notes/Normalization.md

 In summary, normalization helps ensure all features in your dataset contribute equally to your machine learning model, leading to better performance and more accurate predictions.

-Feel free to ask if you have any more questions! 😊